Polls: You’re all our agents, Labour Party tells supporters

-The National Chairman of the Labour Party, Barrister Julius Abure, has charged party supporters nationwide to consider themselves as party agents in whatever polling unit they are voting on Saturday.
+The National Chairman of Labour Party, Julious Abure, has charged party supporters nationwide to consider themselves as party agents in whatever polling unit they would be voting on Saturday.

-He expressed gratitude to party members and supporters for standing firm by the party despite several attempts to intimidate and bully them.
+Abure, who stated this at a briefing yesterday, expressed gratitude to party members and supporters for standing by the party, despite several attempts intimidate and bully them.

-He said ordinary Nigerians deserve commendation for their resilience in the face of daunting challenges in terms of the economy which is spiralling out of control and the collapse of other sectors such as security, education and health among others.
+He said ordinary Nigerians deserved commendation for their resilience in the face of daunting challenges in terms of the economy, which is spiraling out of control and the collapse of other sectors, such as security, education and health, among others.

-Abure however said, “All the support that Nigerians have given to us either in cash or in kind will actually amount to nothing if they are not translated to votes.
+Abure said: “All the support that Nigerians have given to us either in cash or in kind will actually amount to nothing if they are not translated to votes.

 “I am aware that some sponsored persons especially in the South East are being paid and sponsored by opposition political parties to continue to threaten citizens not to come out to vote, deployed to deliberately reduce our vote.